mrworf/iceshelf/README.md

 #### create filelist

 Adds an additional file, called `filelist.txt` which is a shasum compatible file which details the hash of each file in the backup (the produced backup files, not the backed up files) as well as their corresponding sha1 which can be checked with shasum, like so `shasum -c filelist.txt`.
 This is to tell you what files belong to the backup.
 It's used by iceshelf-restore.

-File will also be signed if signature is enabled (see security).
+The filelist is uploaded after the other backup artifacts, so its presence on a destination is also the completion receipt for that provider.
+File will also be signed if signature is enabled (see security), in which case the signed `.lst.asc` file is the receipt.

 *default is `yes`*